Form W-9: Request for Taxpayer Identification Number and Certification

 3. Other Situations

-• When opening a new bank account
+- When you open a new bank account

-• When making contributions to an IRA
+- When you make contributions to an IRA

-• For real estate transactions
+- For real estate transactions

 How to Fill Out Form W-9